AbrahamChahla/itgLsCheckbox/README.md

 #itgLsCheckbox
 This quick tutorial will show you how to turn a LightSwitch boolean property into a checkbox.
-Giving you one more tool in your belt.

-You can download the code from the repository on **[GitHub](https://www.github.com/dwm9100b/itgLsCheckbox)**.
+You can download the code and sample project from our repository at **[GitHub](https://www.github.com/dwm9100b/itgLsCheckbox)**.
-In the Assets folder you'll find the Stylesheet and JavaScript for this tutorial.
+You'll find the Stylesheet and JavaScript for this tutorial in the Assets folder..

 And... we created a [video] on how to use the library if that suits your learning style better.